EASY Cod Saltimbocca

-I have to tell you, this was the easiest dinner I have ever made.
-Simply because sautéed broccolini took about 5 minutes to make and the cod fish cooked very quickly as well.
-And, this cod saltimbocca is a nice twist on the expected Italian version of the veal saltimbocca we usually have.
+This recipe is not only easy to make, but it is one of the easiest dinners I have ever made.
+Simply because sautéed broccolini took about 5 minutes to make, and the cod fish cooked very quickly as well.

-Cod fish is a white meaty fish and the taste is not fishy at all.
-I think, even non-fish lovers will like this dish.
-The crispy prosciutto makes the cod so tasty, even my daughter enjoyed it.
+I think even “non-fish” lovers will like this dish.
+The crispy prosciutto makes the cod so tasty that even my daughter enjoyed it.

 I think this is restaurant sophistication without any fuss!

-Ingredients Needed for EASY Cod Saltimbocca:
+Ingredients Needed for EASY Cod Saltimbocca Recipe:

 - 3/4 pound boneless cod fillets